Renault 12R: Design and development

 The 12R was developed by Renault in the 1930s.
 The design was derived from the successful Renault Bengali, using the same construction techniques and being of essentially steel construction.
 It was based on the 4.46, a test engine developed by mounting two 6Q six-cylinder engines on the same crankshaft.
 The engine retained the bore and stroke of the smaller engine.
 The cylinders and pistons were made of forged steel and connected in pairs to an eight bearing crankshaft.
 The crankcase was made of aluminium alloy coated with magnesium.
 A centrifugal supercharger was mounted to the rear.
 The engine was produced in both right handed and left handed versions, the difference being the direction of propeller rotation.

 Designed to be fitted to a range of aircraft, both civil and military, the engine was originally rated at 450 hp when first introduced in 1935.
 However, the majority manufactured, 290 out of a total production of 325, were the 500 hp 12Rc introduced in 1939.
-Of these, 120 powered the Caudron C.714 light fighter that served in World War II.
+Of these, 120 powered the Caudron C.714 light fighter which served in World War II.
 In addition to examples of the aircraft ordered the French Air Force, thirty-five were delivered to the Polish Air Force in France and a further six to the Finnish Air Force, although the latter were not used in combat.
 The most powerful version was the 12R Spécial of 1937 which produced 730 hp at 3250 rpm and powered the single C.712 racing aircraft derived from the fighter.